NepsAcademy/my-movie-lib-javascript/README.md

 - **HTML5:** Used for structuring the content with a focus on semantics (`<header>`, `<main>`, `<footer>`, `<nav>`, `<section>`).
 - **CSS3:** Used for all styling, layout, and responsiveness.
+- **Javascript**: Used to implement interactive features such as dark mode toggle and the title-based search bar.

 ## 📁 Project Structure